Orizzi/Analysis-value-pack-WOS/docs/GAMEPLAY_GUIDE.md

 - **I have a monthly budget:** sort by value per dollar, enable “top N,” and pick from the top list.
 - **I only buy small packs (e.g., 5.99€):** filter by price range (via Pack Explorer search/filters) and then sort by value per dollar.
 - **I care about VIP/long-term strength:** look at VIP-focused ranks/scores; check overall rank as a secondary metric.
+- **I have a fixed budget:** run the budget planner to get a shortlist (it picks top value-per-dollar packs greedily within your budget).

 ## Limitations & caveats
 - Values depend on assumptions in `config/item_values.yaml`, tier hints, and `gem_value_per_usd`.